What are systematic reviews?

 Question Specific Methods

 Sometimes you will hear people say "This will be an intervention type of SR" or "we're going to use a diagnostic SR to find the answers for this question".
 This is linked to the above section and graph.
 People are basically saying that depending upon which type of question you're asking, you'll use slightly different approaches.
-Common question specific methods are:Intervention
+Common question specific methods are:Intervention (or Effectiveness)

 - What are the effects of X?